>>>>>>>>>>>>>>>>>>>>>>>>=TO=TRINPSITE=INDEX=<<<<<<<<<<<<<<<<<<<<<<<<<<

 yet they do not dare to think for long.

-They twist their tongues to speak against reason;
+They twist their tongues to speak against reason,

-faithfully they build themselves temples and idols,
+faithfully building themselves temples and idols,

-in great numbers, in silver and in gold;
+in great numbers, in silver and in gold.

-callously they abuse their hands to hurt and kill
+Callously they abuse their hands to hurt and kill

-for the other Men Above Nature.
+for the Men above the rest.

 they have noses, and smell the smoke of battle;